Getting Started with MaxTAF

 - Add new modules and libraries

-The workspace is organized in two panes:
+The file system is organized in two panes:

-- file tree pane - allows you to view the project structure, add and delete files, select files for editing, zip/unzip, download/upload files etc.
+- File tree pane - allows you to view the project structure, add and delete files, select files for editing, zip/unzip, download/upload files etc.

-- editing pane - allows you to view/edit files and perform actions that are specific to the context of the file
+- Editing pane - allows you to view/edit files and perform actions that are specific to the context of the file.

 MaxTAF files are organized in a typical hierarchical manner.
 Within the project root folder there is a dedicated directory for each of the supported languages.